 The information on this page is designed to assist you in light of the events surrounding COVID-19.
 A lot of this information is new and outside of the scope of our expertise.
 We encourage you all to reach out to your, tax professionals, legal experts, and or the direct lines provided by these agencies.
 Understand the information on this page is not intended to be legal advice.
-Our goal is to simply where you go to find information related to COVID-19 and business.
+Our goal is to simply where you go to find information related to COVID-19 and your business.
 Employees will also find needed information.
 Be sure to continue to visit this page from time to time for updates.
 The most recent updates to this page occured on 12/10/2020.
 Scroll down not to miss anything.

 The information below will help you, apply for business loans, learn about recent legislation passed by congress, and provide recommendations for operating your business during this pandemic.

 The Families First Coronavirus Response Act (FFCRA or Act) passed in mid-March.
 It requires certain employers provide employees with sick leave or expanded family and medical leave for reason related to COVID-19.
 FFCRA will be effective through December 31st, 2020.

 The Coronavirus Aid, Relief and Economic Security Act (CARES Act) provides over $2 trillion for business, individuals, federal agencies and more.
 Small businesses are encouraged to keep their employees on payroll by using the Paycheck Protection Program.
 Which is a loan that can be forgiven if you meet the requirements.
 As of 5/27 39% of the funding remains from the second round.
 They have been talks of expanding the usage time of the PPP from 8 weeks to 6 months.
 Once confirmed we will update as necessary.